 The TOE supports the verification of the revocation status by CRLs as specified in RFC 5280.
 When the client receives TLS Handshake's Server Certificate message, the client will check validation of the certificates and certificate revocation list.
-When an administrator imports a certificate, the TOE will check certificate integrity and validation of the certificates.

 The TOE validates a certificate path by ensuring the presence of the basicConstraints extension and that the CA flag is set to TRUE for all CA certificates.